 Operations that must be performed in a specific sequence, such as creating an index followed by a foreign key constraint that uses that index.

 LOCKclause, that you want to either succeed or fail as a group.

-Operations that cannot be performed in-place, that is, that still copy and rebuild the table.
+Operations that cannot be performed online, that is, that still use the table-copy method.